maibennett/sta235/exampleSite/content/Syllabus/grading/_index.en.md

 -	All students will get **one (1) JITT submission that can be dropped**.
 If for any reason you are not able to complete one of the JITTs, you can still get full credit for your submissions as long as you submit all other JITTs.

-3.	**Midterm (20%)**
+3.	**Midterm Exam (20%)**

+- 	Due date: October 22nd, 11:59 PM

--	The midterm exam will an individual evaluation.
+-	The midterm exam will be an individual evaluation.
 It is intended to be completed in an “open-book” setting (including “open-internet”), but without outside help from other students/people in general.

 -	It will have a take-home format (similar to homework assignments), and students should submit both a write-up and code (see homework submission instructions).

+4.	**Final Exam (20%)**

+- 	Due date: December 7th, 11:59 PM

+-	The final exam will be an individual evaluation, and it is cummulative.
+It is intended to be completed in an “open-book” setting (including “open-internet”), but without outside help from other students/people in general.

+-	It will have a take-home format (similar to homework assignments), and students should submit both a write-up and code (see homework submission instructions).

 4.	**Final Project (20%)**

+- Due date: December 12th, 11:59 OM

 - The final project will be completed in groups.
 More information will be provided further into the semester.

-- If time allows it, each group will have to give a short presentation related to their project.

 {{% notice warning %}}